PharmGKB/PharmCAT/docs/using/Calling-HLA.md

 0	A*32:01	A*68:03	B*07:02	B*35:01	C*07:02	C*07:02	10191.0	9915.832999999959
 ```

 Each column represents a separate HLA allele call.
 To convert this into a format digestible by PharmCAT, you must reorder the TSV file.
 This can be done using a simple Python script.
-The following is a simple script to parse Optitype’s output and output a file format usable for PharmCAT.
+The following is a simple script to parse Optitype's output and output a file format usable for PharmCAT.
 Currently, we only support HLA A and B calls in PharmCAT, so therefore only those two genes are output.

 ```python
 #!/usr/bin/env python